Shree Ganeshay Namah

 Use of could have as past modal—It is used to express the feeling that you had power /ability/capacity to do something but you did not do that thing.

-Eg. 1)He could have told me the secrets of the success.
+Eg. 1)He could have told me the secrets of success.

 2)World leaders could have avoided many wars.

-3)We could have become the reason of positive change.
+3)We could have become the reason for positive change.